Gordon Sprigg: Later life

-He died at his home in Wynberg, Cape Town on 4 February 1913, and was buried at St. Peter's Cemetery, Mowbray.
+He died at his home in Wynberg on 4 February 1913, and was buried at St. Peter's Cemetery, Mowbray.

 Gordonia in the Northern Cape was named in his honour.

 Family

-Sprigg married, in 1862, Ellen Fleischer.
-They had three daughters and a son, Captain William Porter Sprigg, Cape Colonial Forces.
+In 1862, Sprigg married Ellen Eliza Fleischer (died 1900), the daughter of James Fleischer, a neighbouring farmer in British Kaffraria.
+They had four children: a son, William Porter Sprigg, who served as a captain in the Cape Colonial Forces, and three daughters: Florence, who married Richard Nixon; Jessamy, who remained unmarried; and Lucilla, who married Albert Percy Sprigg and predeceased her father.